rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-20-031bc4ec86058109-settlement-calendar-for-offer-for-sale-of-shares-of-the-india-cements-limited.md

 stocks:
 - INDIACEM
 tags:
+- custodial
+- non-retail
+- ofs
-- offer-for-sale
+- retail
 - settlement-calendar
-- india-cements
 - trading
-- custodial
-- retail
-- non-retail
 title: Settlement Calendar for Offer for Sale of shares of The India Cements Limited
 ---